 Wrap the Mummy

-I've often used this game in classroom parties, and it's always a hit.
+We've often used this game in classroom parties, and it's always a hit.
 Divide the children into groups of three to five kids.
 Select one child in each group to be a mummy.
 Then give the other children a roll of toilet paper or crepe paper.
-Instruct them to wrap the mummy with the paper, leaving the eyes, nose and mouth uncovered.
-The first group to be done with their roll of paper, wins.
+Instruct them to wrap the mummy with the paper, leaving the eyes, nose, and mouth uncovered.
+The first group to be done with their roll of paper wins.

 Halloween Freeze Dance

 Make the Zombies Laugh

 To play this next game, have all the children to lie still on the floor like a zombie.
 Select one child to be "it."
 That child's job is to make the other children laugh.
 "It" can make funny faces, dance, act silly, whatever inspires him or her.
 Once a "zombie" laughs, he or she can join "it" in attempting to make the group laugh.
 Whoever holds out the longest without laughing is the winner.

 Pass the Pumpkin

 This game is a variation on "hot potato."
 Seat the kids on the floor in a circle.
 Give them a small pumpkin to pass around.
 Play Halloween party music as they pass the pumpkin, and periodically stop the music.
 Whoever is holding the pumpkin when the music stops is out, and the game continues until one person is left with the pumpkin.

 Pin the Nose on the Pumpkin